FelipeFMA/vinted-favorites-sorted/README.md

 - **Custom View**: Displays results in a clean and organized layout, highlighting the number of favorites
 - **Visual Feedback**: Shows collection progress and status messages during the process

+## Motivation

+This project was developed as a paid commission for a client who requested this specific functionality.

 ## Installation

 ### Google Chrome / Microsoft Edge